-The PEAST algorithm for staff rostering has been integrated into Visma Numeron WFM, a market-leading workforce management software in Finland.
+The PEAST algorithm for staff rostering has been integrated into Visma Numeron WFM market-leading workforce management software in Finland.
 This research has contributed to better systems for our industry partners.
 We are currently working on integrating the shift generation and the GTSGP to the WFM software.

-Our current direction is to provide the mathematical formulation of the GTSGP, apply the PEAST algorithm to all the KEB, SWMP and FL instances, and to use the GTSGP test generator to create a large set of benchmark instances for the GTSGP.
+Our near future direction is to apply the PEAST algorithm to all the KEB, SWMP and FL instances, and to use the GTSGP test generator to create a large set of benchmark instances for the GTSGP.